Table of Contents

 Roll dough into a rectangle about 10×14 inches.

-Mix brown sugar and cinnamon, then sprinkle evenly across the dough.
+Mix brown sugar and cinnamon, then sprinkle evenly over the dough.
+Add extra brown sugar if you like your rolls sweeter.

-Starting from the long side, roll the dough up tightly into a log.
+Starting from the long edge, roll the dough tightly into a log.

 Slice into 8 even rolls.